-Perhaps not an entire greenhouse, but definitely seeds, pots and trays?
+When you begin your gardening hobby, you need basic accessories.
+Perhaps not an entire greenhouse, but definitely seeds, pots and trays.

-These are the very basic things you need to start growing plants.
+Here are the basic things you need to start growing plants.

-Your choice of greenhouse containers is crucial because it will have a large effect on how your vegetables or plants grow.
+Your choice of greenhouse containers and nursery pots is crucial because it will have a large effect on how your vegetables or plants grow.

-For a greenhouse container, gardeners can use almost anything that grips soil as long as it meets these meets two criteria:
+For greenhouse planters, gardeners can use almost anything that grips soil as long as it meets these meets two criteria.
+They should:

 There are many varieties of containers like flats and plugs, hanging baskets and pots.

-There are even larger containers that are equipped to hold various smaller pots.
+There are also larger containers that are equipped to hold various smaller pots.